GhostPack/Rubeus/README.md

 The `/outfile:FILE` argument outputs roasted hashes to the specified file, one per line.

+If the the TGT `/ticket:X` supplied (base64 encoding of a .kirbi file or the path to a .kirbi file on disk) that TGT is used to request the service service tickets during roasting.
+If `/ticket:X` is used with `/spn:Y` then no LDAP searching happens for users, so it can be done from a non-domain joined system in conjunction with `/dc:Z`.

+If the `/tgtdeleg` flag is supplied, the [tgtdeleg](#tgtdeleg) trick it used to get a usable TGT for the current user, which is then used for the roasting requests.
+If the default KerberosRequestorSecurityToken method fails, this is an alternative method.

-Also, if you wanted to use alternate domain credentials for kerberoasting, that can be specified with `/creduser:DOMAIN.FQDN\USER /credpassword:PASSWORD`.
+If you want to use alternate domain credentials for Kerberoasting (and searching for users to Kerberoast), they can be specified with `/creduser:DOMAIN.FQDN\USER /credpassword:PASSWORD`.

 Kerberoasting all users in the current domain: